broadinstitute/gnomad_qc/gnomad_qc/v3/README.md

   * `--export_transmitted_singletons_vcf` - Export transmitted singletons (`--generate_fam_stats`) to VCF files, used for running VQSR with transmitted singletons in the training.

 **create_release/**
 * `create_release_sites_ht.py` - Combine frequency, filtering allele frequency, variant QC, VEP, dbSNP, in silico scores, and variant QC metric histogram annotations into unified table.
-Add frequency annotations for each sample subset (e.g., controls, non-neuro, non-cancer, non-TOPMED, non-v2, tgp, hgdp).
+Add frequency annotations for each sample subset (e.g., controls/biobanks, non-neuro, non-cancer, non-TOPMed, non-v2, 1KG, HGDP).
-* `create_hgdp_tgp_subset.py` - Subset raw sparse MatrixTable to only samples in the Human Genome Diversity Project (HGDP) and 1000 genomes project (1KG/TGP) to create an unsplit sparse MatrixTable and split dense MatrixTable (with full sample and variant annotations) that can be made publicly available.
+* `create_hgdp_tgp_subset.py` - Subset raw sparse MatrixTable to only samples in the Human Genome Diversity Project (HGDP) and 1000 Genomes Project (1KG/TGP) to create an unsplit sparse MatrixTable and split dense MatrixTable (with full sample and variant annotations) that can be made publicly available.
 * `prepare_vcf_data_release.py` - Select and reformat release annotations for VCF export, create VCF header text, and perform sanity check on release annotations.
 * `make_var_annot_hists.py` - Aggregate background distributions of specified variant QC metrics into histograms.
 The first-pass run determines minimum and maximum values per metric and the second-pass run aggregates QUAL metrics binned by allele frequency and aggregates other metrics over manually set bins/ranges.
 Writes results out to json files (primarily for browser loading purposes).